Le Journal de la Mode Africaine

 Over the years, African designers, models and influencers have forged a well-deserved reputation on the international fashion scene.
 Increasingly well known, they are bringing their own vision of fashion to the fore, helping to promote the inspiring image of African creation.

-Among them, celebrities also choose to wear the colors of the continent’s designers, at events or simply on a daily basis, thus promoting Afrocentrism in fashion and lifestyle.
+Among them, celebrities also choose to wear the African colors of the continent’s designers, at events or simply on a daily basis, thus promoting Afrocentrism in fashion and lifestyle.

 Get privileged behind-the-scenes access to the African fashion industry.
 Explore our tailor-made partnership offers to promote your products to a passionate community.
 Associate your brand with our media and benefit from unique visibility.